 Similar to the total "number of pregnancies" needed in the denominator, the number of "pregnancy-related deaths" in the numerator is not known.
 Two out of three maternal deaths occur in conjunction with a live birth.
-The rest may be separated from the end of pregnancy by days, weeks or even months and includes spontaneous and induced end of pregnancy events.
-The U.S. does a poor job of accurately detecting maternal deaths, and studies show as many as 50 % of maternal deaths may be missed on death certificates.
-The U.S. does a poor job of accurately deaths may be missed on death certificates.
+16 The rest may be separated from the end of pregnancy by days, weeks or even months and includes spontaneous and induced end of pregnancy events.
+The U.S. does a poor job of accurately detecting maternal deaths, 17 and studies show as many as 50 % of maternal deaths may be missed on death certificates.
+18,19 there have been accusations that this is a result of implicit racism held by health care providers - the care provided to Black or poor women is not as good as the care provided to non-Hispanic white women or affluent women.
+Limiting the discussion to implicit racism does a disservice to women of color and women in poverty by ignoring other factors that contribute to maternal mortality.

-Racial and ethnic disparity:
+Racial and ethnic disparity